 “Dual Mandates in Chinese Congresses: Information and Cooptation.”
 With Melanie Manion and Viola Rothschild.
 Issues and Studies.
 2022.
 Vol. 58, No. 1: 1-20. preprint DOI

 “Crisis and Correction: Do Government Rectification Efforts Restore Citizen Trust After Governance Failure?”
 With Melanie Manion and Viola Rothschild.
-Revise and Resubmit at Political Behavior. link
+Conditionally Accepted at Political Behavior. link

 “Twisted Tongue: Limits of China’s Propaganda during Crises and Policy Changes” With Tony Zirui Yang.
 Revise and Resubmit at Political Science Research and Methods. link